Hi! I'm Jen (sometimes known as Inky) and I'm incapable of pulling sensible faces for the camera.

 I'm also the designer and letterpress printer behind Inky and the Beast.

 After over a decade of doing a multitude of jobs that didn't really make me happy, I found my niche when a chance encounter (and my lovely, silly husband) lead to an Adana 8x5 being popped under the Christmas tree in 2013.

 With my love of making things, my slow, methodical nature (and my addiction to stationery!), the art of letterpress was perfect for me.
-I started selling on Etsy (under my blog name, Inky Collective) only a few months later, and running micro workshops at events that same year.
+I opened my Etsy shop only a few months later, and was running micro workshops at events that same year.